onesky/onesky-sdk-cli/README.md

 https://developers.onesky.app/docs/cli-cheat-sheet

-You can find more info on the OneSky CLI and other components of the OneSky SDK at our Developer Hub:
+Our Developer Hub has all information on the OneSky CLI and other components of the OneSky SDK:

 https://developers.onesky.app/docs/getting-started-welcome